andrewt3000/web_development/README.md

 ### JWT
 I prefer using [jwt](https://jwt.io/) because it doesn't require tracking state on the server.
 JWT has 3 parts: header, payload, and signature.
 Payload contains stateful fields such as user name, user privileges, company_id etc.

 If the user login is successful it returns a jwt token to the client.
-I typically store the token in localStorage and have a function to add the jtw token to all ajax requests in authorization header as Bearer {token}.
+I  store the token in localStorage and have a function to add the jtw token to all ajax requests in authorization header as Bearer {token}.
 The node api has middleware that filters out routes that are not authenticated.

 ### Implementations
 Server side authentication.